Arkansas

 If you want to see nature, you might want to check out Crittenden County, Arkansas.
 The river is a national treasure and is the only river in the state protected by the federal government.
 You can even float on it.
 You can even visit the town of Turrell, which has an interesting city hall that was built like a World War II Quonset hut.

-READ ABOUT: What to See in Nevada County - Tourist Attractions
+READ ABOUT: What to See in Arkansas at Johnson County - Tourist Attractions